nusdbsystem/singa-auto/docs/src/user/tasks.rst

     - The pretrained model should be fine-tuned with a dataset first to adapt to particular question domains when necessary.
     - Otherwise, following the question, input should contain relevant information (context paragraph or candidate answers, or both), whether or not addresses the question.

 Query is in JSON format.
+It could be a <str list> of a single question in ``questions`` field.
 While the relevant information is provided in query, the question always comes first, followed by additional information.
 We use “\n” separators between different parts of the input.
+Model will only read the ``questions`` field.

 .. code-block:: text